 The block instruments for the line's short double track sections were of the two-position Tyer's Caledonian type.
 Interlocked block instruments were used for bi-directional platform lines.

 As was normal on the Caledonian Railway, most of the lever frames were of the Stevens Glasgow pattern.
 Remarkably however, Saxby & Farmer Duplex frames were installed at four new signal boxes opened in the mid-1890s: St. Bride's Crossing, Awe Crossing, Crianlarich East and Crianlarich West.
 The line's longest lever frame was the 64-lever Stevens frame in the 1904 Oban Station signal box.
-Frames were usually installed at the fronts of signal boxes (so that signalmen faced the track while working the levers) until early in the twentieth century when the normal practice was reversed to put them at the back of the box.
+Frames were usually installed at the fronts of signal boxes (so that signalmen faced the track while working the levers) until early in the twentieth century, when the normal practice was reversed to put them at the back of the box.

 Evidence from old photographs seems to indicate the early use of wooden signal posts.
-However, steel lattice posts, topped by Stevens 'ball and spike' finials, would dominate the line for most of its life.
+However, steel lattice posts, topped by Stevens 'ball and spike' finials, dominated the line for most of its life.
 Originally, the semaphore signals were all fitted with lower quadrant wooden arms.
 Some new semaphore signals provided in connection with the enlargement of Connel Ferry station in 1903 had a relatively uncommon pattern of spectacle plate with pear-shaped lenses, 60° apart.
 They were the last survivors of their type.
 Unusual arms, with spectacles to the left of the spindle and a circular balance weight to the right, were used in the Pass of Brander for the stone signals that carried arms for both directions; these allowed a single lamp to be used for both directions (one arm on each post being of the standard pattern).
 There were some unusual RSJ signal posts at Callander.
 Newer semaphores had tubular posts and steel upper quadrant arms.
 Surviving lower quadrant arms were gradually replaced by upper quadrant arms on the original posts.
 Latterly, some mechanical signals were electrically lit (the Pass of Brander stone signals still are).
 The Callander and Oban Railway never had any colour light signals (apart from one that controlled vehicular traffic at the south end of Connel Ferry Viaduct).

 Oban featured examples of certain types of signals not seen anywhere else on the line.
 There was one 'skeleton' signal arm there.
 Oban was the only place to have subsidiary signals, of both shunt-ahead and calling-on types.
 The line's only route indicators were to be found on the signal gantry at Oban, comprising one stencil type and one theatre type.